Dr. Richard A Wandling

 Department Chair and Professor

 Dr. Wandling (Ph.D., Miami University) is Chair of the Political Science Department and teaches primarily in the areas of state government and politics; cities and urban politics/policy; and public administration, particularly government budgeting and finance.
-His research agenda focuses on energy and environmental policy, and his current project examines local citizen action focused on environmental threats.
+His research agenda focuses on energy and environmental policymaking at state and local levels, and he currently is writing a chapter on organizational environments for the Global Encyclopedia of Public Administration and Public Policy (Springer).
 Publication activities include a chapter on Rationality and Rational Choice for a Sage Publications handbook on 21st Century Political Science and an entry on Tax Expenditures in the second edition of Sage’s Encyclopedia of Housing.

 In the classroom, Dr. Wandling's primary classes include: